javascript-tutorial/en.javascript.info/1-js/02-first-steps/08-comparison/article.md

 For a strict equality check `===`
-: These values are different, because each of them belong to a separate type of it's own.
+: These values are different, because each of them belongs to a separate type of its own.

     ```js run
     alert( null === undefined ); // false